 In some cases, the relevant sections may be fairly obvious.
 A student who is reporting significant stress may get the greatest insight and help with development from examining the different stressors detailed in Section 03 Essential Motivators or Section 04 Interaction Styles.
 A student who is having difficulty working with others on group projects may benefit from looking at Section 02 Engagement Styles as the emphasis here is on how we prefer to work with others.

 On other occasions, you might need to help the student locate sections or parts of sections that will increase insight and awareness.
 For example, stress might be arising because the student is being asked to act or work in a way that more closely matches the “Not You” bullets in Section 07 Type Dimension Preferences rather than the preferred “More You” style.
 While students need to be encouraged to flex their styles to meet the demands of school (and life!), trying to be someone you’re not takes significant energy, energy that otherwise could be put to use to gaining new knowledge and acquiring new skills.

-Each pattern represents a psychological set of preferences.
 Each pattern represents a set of psychological preferences.
 From the Jungian perspective, each pattern is a combination of a way of gathering information and a way of making decisions.
 It is also a description of how people with that pattern balance their mental energy.

 Knowing which pattern fits best (your pattern of preferences) gives you insight into what strategies and behaviors are likely to help you succeed.
 It helps you gain a perspective on your own strengths and weaknesses and gives you power over how to define yourself and your life.
 You control how you work on developing your strengths.
 You decide which weaknesses to shore up and minimize the negative impact in your life.
 Knowing your pattern can be one key to understanding when to stop using your preferred behaviors and change to another strategy to be more successful in a particular set of circumstances.